yuanchaiyc/Ling471/assignments/ass5-draft.md

 **You have come very far.
 You started perhaps with zero programming experience, and you are now going to be manipulating powerful data models!
 Take a moment to think back and appreciate just how far you have come!**

-**This assignment is going to be annoying.
+**Disclaimer:** This assignment may be somewhat annoying.
 It's long and at times tedious.
 Sorry!
-I think you won't regret going through it though, because this is the real practical stuff :)**.
+I think you won't regret going through it though, because this is the real practical stuff :).

+**Disclaimer2:** To our disappointment, we will find that linguistic processing didn't give us much!
+It is not the case that linguistic knowledge isn't important; it is more that it is hard to integrate it properly into the model.
+See Part 1...

 ### Submission summary, to be committed to the repo that you share with the instructors:
 1. The updated `imdb_dataframe.py` (see Part 1).